About this notice

 We will only use your personal information when the law allows us to do so.
 Most commonly, we will use your personal information in the following circumstances:

-4.2.3 Customer Administration.
-We may use information about you including form information, content and other information you provide to us or which we collect about you as necessary to carry out our contracts with you, and for our legitimate interests in administering your account and any subscriptions or competitions we operate, as well as to review and improve our offerings, including troubleshooting, data analysis, testing, research, statistical and survey purposes.
+3.2.3.
+Customer Administration.
+We may use information about you including form information, content and other information you provide to us or which we collect about you as necessary to carry out our contracts with you, or on your behalf for products and/or services with third party providers that you may access via us and for our legitimate interests in administering your account and any subscriptions or competitions we operate, as well as to review and improve our offerings, including troubleshooting, data analysis, testing, research, statistical and survey purposes.